 - Evaluating diagnostic, preventive, and therapeutic strategies for co-infections that are common in women, infants, children, and adolescents with HIV, particularly in resource-limited countries.
 These co-infections include tuberculosis, hepatitis, and malaria.

 - Understanding the impact of HIV and HIV treatment on women and children globally.
-These include the effects on pregnancy, fetal development, child development (including growth, sexual maturation, metabolism, socialization, and neurology), and gender-specific aspects of HIV (such as interaction between HIV and female hormones throughout the life span, effects on bone, and cervical or breast disease or cancer).
+This includes the effects on pregnancy, fetal development, child development (including growth, sexual maturation, metabolism, socialization, and neurology), and gender-specific aspects of HIV (such as interaction between HIV and female hormones throughout the lifespan, effects on bone, and cervical or breast disease or cancer).